AbhijithMallya/V_Python/README.md

-# V_Python
+<h3>Subject Code :: 18AI52 - Python Programing</h3>

-18AI52 - Python Programing
+This repository includes python code snippets and assingments covered in the subject.